Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 Akitas are lively and goofy dogs that are also incredibly sociable creatures and fantastic guarding dogs.

-The Akita Rescue Society of America claims that they typically only bark when there is a really excellent cause.
+The Akita Rescue Society of America claims that they typically only bark when there is an excellent cause.

-Akitas should be trained from an early age to learn how to behave around both people and other dogs because they can be hostile against them.
+Akitas should be trained from an early age to learn how to behave around both people and other dogs because they can be hostile toward them.

 - Height: 24 to 28 inches